aaronallport/aaronallport.github.io/_posts/2018-03-04-salesforce-certified-data-architecture-management-designer-exam-tips.md

 ### Other useful guides and resources

-Here are some other documents (some of which are reference in the Resource Guide):
+Here are some other documents (some of which are referenced in the Resource Guide):
 * [Best Practices for Deployments with Large Data Volumes](http://resources.docs.salesforce.com/latest/latest/en-us/sfdc/pdf/salesforce_large_data_volumes_bp.pdf)
 * [Designing Record Access for